+At York we aim to develop and nurture the nursing leaders of the future.
 Students from the Department of Health Sciences have an excellent record in achieving immediate employment after completion of their course.
 Most go into careers with NHS trusts in the region and in other areas of Northern England as well as other NHS organisations in the UK.

 Typical first posts are as Band 5 staff nurses in the NHS, although some do go into employment in social care and independent sector organisations.

 Three A levels at grades BBB.
 (Please note we do not accept General Studies).

 |GCSEs||You should already hold GCSE English Language, Maths and Science (at Grade C/4 or above) or equivalent qualifications at the point of application.|